$2.9M Recovered for a Tractor-Trailer Collision

 The police officer at the scene found the defendant at fault for the collision in violation of California Vehicle Code Section 21460 (a) V.C. for driving to the left of double parallel solid yellow lines.

-The defense initially disputed vicarious liability.
-Once liability was admitted, the defendants disputed the severity of our client’s injuries; asserted that they did not sustain a Traumatic Brain Injury; and that their orthopedic injuries, specifically neck and back injuries, were preexisting conditions unrelated to the collision.
+The defense initially disputed vicarious liability for the tractor-trailer collision in Kern County.
+Once liability was admitted, the defendants disputed the severity of our client’s injuries; asserted that they did not sustain a traumatic brain injury; and that their orthopedic injuries, specifically neck and back injuries, were preexisting conditions unrelated to the collision.
 Eventually, their orthopedic injuries resulted in surgery on their cervical spine.
 They underwent an anterior cervical spine discectomy with a partial corpectomy (of C3-C4, C4-C5, and C5-C6).
 They will also need an additional surgery comprising a discectomy, laminectomy, and facetectomy (of their L5-S1).

 The plaintiff sued the defendant individually and their workplace for motor vehicle negligence.

 Turn to an experienced law firm equipped to handle cases throughout California.

 Contact Us Form - English

 By submitting this form, you agree to be contacted and recorded by Adamson Ahdoot LLP or a representative, affiliates, etc., calling or sending correspondence to your physical or electronic address, on our behalf, for any purpose arising out of or related to your case and or claim.
 Standard text and or usage rates may apply..